wladyjvr/WhatsAllApp/README.md

 3. After a few seconds you'll see a table of phonenumbers, profile pics, about texts

 ## FAQ
-* __Can you update the script so it becomes a mass surveillance tool?__

-   No, it has its privacy concerns already as it is.
-Ask your local secret service for more info.

-* __Can you update the script so it includes feature X?__

-   ~~Maybe: tell me (loran@ralon.nl) what feature you'd like to have included and I'll make you a nice offer :)~~ No, at this moment I don't have the time.

 * __How about rate limiting?__

    There is some kind of rate limiting in place but what exactly the limits are and their penalties for exceeding them, I don't know yet.
 Sometimes I get a '427 Too many requests' but a few minutes later I can continue using the API calls.